alexhowell2a/alexhowell2a.github.io/_pages/about.md

 BandCamp - [DJTEC](https://djtec.bandcamp.com/releases) (inactive)

-**Note** You must attribute the songs from my bandcamp, and if you want to use them commercially, you need to e-mail me at [alextec70@outlook.com](mailto:alextec70@outlook.com) Otherwise, look out for a copyright claim on your YT video or on other platforms.
+**Note** You must attribute the songs from my Bandcamp.
+Otherwise, look out for a copyright claim on your YT video or on other platforms.
 I am not afraid to defend my content.

 SoundCloud - [DJTEC](https://soundcloud.com/djtec-496891120) (inactive)

-The 0R8 Wiki - [github](https://github.com/alexhowell2a/0R8-Wiki/wiki) (active, temporarily inactive until further content is added to the game)
+The 0R8 Wiki - [github](https://github.com/alexhowell2a/0R8-Wiki/wiki) (temporarily inactive until further content is added to the game, will update with the newest 0R8 Testing Grounds V0.1 content this month)

-The 0R8 Wiki - [fandom](https://0r8.fandom.com/wiki/0R8_Wiki) (active, temporarily inactive until further content is added to the game)
+The 0R8 Wiki - [Fandom](https://0r8.fandom.com/wiki/0R8_Wiki) (temporarily inactive)

 **Gumroad** - [alextecplayz](https://alextecplayz.gumroad.com) (inactive, buy stuff I made if you want, they're nice)

 Fiverr - Fiverr account deleted.
-Fiverr sucks.
+Fiverr sucks for a multitude of reasons.